-China vehicle industry is experiencing changes under the Chinese government's latest initiatives to develop energy saving and new energy vehicles.
+China vehicle industry is experiencing changes under the Chinese government's initiatives and preferential policies to develop energy saving and new energy vehicles.
 It may lead to decrease in demand for our engines affecting our market share and profitability.

-In 2015, China government issued the first ten-year action plan for China to become a leading manufacturing nation, namely Made In China 2025, putting forward "energy saving and new energy vehicles" as one of the key development area in vehicle industry.
-New energy vehicles ("NEVs") are defined as vehicles powered by alternative sources of energy instead of fossil fuel-powered engines, such as the diesel and natural gas engines that we produce.
+The Chinese government has promoted the development of energy saving and new energy vehicles, or NEVs, for the Chinese vehicle industry through its policy actions in the past.
+NEVs are defined as vehicles powered by alternative sources of energy instead of fossil fuel-powered engines, such as the diesel and natural gas engines that we produce.
 NEVs include hybrid, pure electric vehicles, fuel cell electric vehicles and other alternative energy-powered vehicles.